arnegevaert/benchmark/README.md

 Applicable to FA techniques.
 Given (partial) ground truth about feature importances, FA method should match this ground truth as well as possible.
 Ways to measure this:

-- **Using adversarial examples :x:: (NOTE: this is very similar to impact coverage, see further)**
-    - Generate (localized https://arxiv.org/abs/1801.02608) adversarial noise to change the output of the model
-    - Calculate feature attribution on adversarial example
-    - Feature attribution (change in feature attribution?) should correlate with adversarial noise
 - **Using synthetic data :x::**
     - Generate dataset where parts of input cause the output label, other parts are noise
     - Feature attribution should match these parts